FreeFem/FreeFem-doc/docs/documentation/chapter11part2.md

 y_i \leftarrow \alpha\,x_i+y_i\,, \forall\ 1\le i \le np\,.
 \]

-The matrix vector product is more involved and details are given in the SIAM book  [https://www.ljll.math.upmc.fr/nataf/OT144DoleanJolivetNataf_full.pdf](An Introduction to Domain Decomposition Methods: algorithms, theory and parallel implementation) \cite{Dolean:2015:IDD} $\codered$ and even more details are given in [http://jolivet.perso.enseeiht.fr/thesis.pdf](P. Jolivet's PhD manuscrit).
+The matrix vector product is more involved and details are given in the SIAM book  [An Introduction to Domain Decomposition Methods: algorithms, theory and parallel implementation](https://www.ljll.math.upmc.fr/nataf/OT144DoleanJolivetNataf_full.pdf) and even more details are given in [P. Jolivet's PhD manuscrit](http://jolivet.perso.enseeiht.fr/thesis.pdf).